-Citibike: Is that a helmet in your Traffic Cone Bag?
+Citibike: Is that a helmet in your TCB (or are you just pleased to ride with me?)

 Despite being a DFNC (double folder no car) gal I have joined the Citibike program, as I described in detail on my Galfromdownunder Upover blog.
 What's not to love about a ride-it-and-ditch-it personal cab for just $